 QUEER CULTURAL CENTER

-The Queer Cultural Center seeks a Communications Director.
-A wordsmith with fluency in web and graphic design, loves social media and analytics equally, and holds a commitment to furthering radical queer artists and cultural change.
+The Queer Cultural Center is looking for a Communications Consultant, someone who is a wordsmith, has fluency in web and graphic design, loves social media and analytics equally, and holds a commitment to furthering radical queer artists and cultural change.

-The Communications Director is responsible for leading external messaging and marketing campaigns for our year-round arts programming leaning on QCC’s core mission to promote the artistic and financial development of Queer and Trans artists, art, and culture.
-Additionally, the Communications Director is responsible for building critical outreach strategies in this changing world, managing and developing relationships with community partners, identifying opportunities for collaboration, and working to support the development and implementation of a strategic plan.
+The Communications Consultant is responsible for leading external messaging and marketing campaigns for our year round arts programming leaning on QCC’s core mission to promote the artistic and financial development of Queer and Trans artists, art and culture.
+Additionally, the Communications Consultant is responsible for building critical outreach strategies in this changing world, managing and developing relationships with community partners, identifying opportunities for collaboration, and working to support the development and implementation of a strategic plan.

 Skills, Duties & Responsibilities